is that I get to read each and every post from the extraordinary writers that contribute to our site.

 post or author?
 I’d love to hear your additions to this list in the comments.

-Renee Long is a writer, editor, (sometimes) teacher, and novice scuba diver living in Portland, Oregon.
-She is the Ruminate Blog editor and holds an MFA in Creative Writing Fiction from Florida Atlantic University.
-Her work has been published in The Cossack Review, Rock & Sling, and Tiger’s Eye: A Journal of Poetry.
+Renee Long is a writer, editor, (sometimes) teacher, and novice scuba diver living in San Diego, CA. She holds an MFA in Creative Writing Fiction from Florida Atlantic University.
+Her work has been published in Crazyhorse, The Cossack Review, Rock and Sling, and Tiger’s Eye: A Journal of Poetry.
 She blogs in the second person at http://www.reneelongblogs.com

 Leave a comment